 When it comes to recognition, many people are unaware of the difference between award and reward.
 An award is something that is earned or won in some form of competition.
 It can involve either physical activities or mental tasks such as writing contests, math competitions, sports, etc. A reward, however, does not necessarily have to be something that is earned.
 It could simply be something given out of appreciation or to incentivize a certain behavior.

-It is common for people to get confused between two words which have the same sound.
+It is common for people to get confused between two words that have the same sound.
 The English language is full of such words.
-There are two words of English “Reward” and “Award” which are usually confused by people in their usage.
+There are two such words “Award – Reward” which are usually confused by people in their usage.

 Although these two words sound the same and even their usage is also very close.
 But these can’t be used interchangeably.

 The reward is not necessarily conferred to the person in public.
-In this article, you will learn about both award and rewards with the help of examples and key differences between both of them.
+In this article, you will learn about both awards and rewards with the help of examples and key differences between both of them.

-What is an award?
+What is an Award?

-An award compared to a reward is given to a person or an organization when they have achieved something great or given an outstanding performance or when a record is broken or when someone makes an immense contribution to a specific field.
-The awards are usually given in award ceremony in front of the mass public.
+An award compared to a reward is given to a person or an organization when they have achieved something great given an outstanding performance when a record is broken or when someone makes an immense contribution to a specific field.
+The awards are usually given in an award ceremony in front of the mass public.